Sitecore/help/en/pathanalyzer/pageanalyzer-help.md

 the calendar with no available data.

 ### Unavailable dates {#date-selector-unavailable-dates}

 Depending on the date range that you have selected, some dates can be marked as unavailable for selection.
 For example, when you select an end date, all dates prior to the current start date are marked as unavailable.
+All future dates are also marked as unavailable.

 ## Metrics filter {#metrics-filter}